About Me

 Naturopathic Medicine goes beyond symptoms, and it focuses on prevention and finding the root cause.
 It is also a medicine that resembles my ancestors and my upbringing.
 Looking back, it’s almost a full circle journey that I had to take, not only to help me heal but to connect with my upbringing and my roots.
 I feel empowered not only by what I’ve gone through in my life but also by what my lineage has gone through.

+You are not alone in this journey.
 My end goal is for you to find safety in your body as much as I have.

 Naturopathic Medicine goes beyond symptoms, and it focuses on prevention and finding the root cause.
 It is also a medicine that resembles my ancestors and my upbringing.
 Looking back, it’s almost a full circle journey that I had to take, not only to help me heal but to connect with my upbringing and my roots.
 I feel empowered not only by what I’ve gone through in my life but also by what my lineage has gone through.

+You are not alone in this journey.
 My end goal is for you to find safety in your body as much as I have.